-It's Raining Men: Laskuvarjojääkärikoulu, Parachute Ranger School.
-It is comprised of select volunteers.
-They are considered as the cream of the crop of each year's conscripts.
+It's Raining Men: Laskuvarjojääkärikoulu, Parachute Ranger School, is comprised of select volunteers.
+They are considered the cream of the crop of each year's conscripts.
 Everyone receives either NCO or officer training.

-Knife Nut: The Finnish Army does not issue knives to the conscripts.
-The reason for this is [paraphrazed from the Soldier's Handbook] that "Finnish people are taught how to handle knives from childhood.
+Knife Nut: The Finnish Army does not issue knives to the conscripts because (paraphrased from the Soldier's Handbook) "Finnish people are taught how to handle knives from childhood.
 It would therefore be pointless to issue knives to people who already have their own knives that they are used to handle."
 The traditional Finnish knife is the puukko, with Finns often making their own or at least carving their own handle.

 Conscripts that go through NCO or Reserve Officer School get knives for their graduation.
 That's right, in some countries you get a class ring, in Finland you get a knife!

-The practicality of puukko is clearly seen in the widespread Russian use of the design, named none other than finka, or finsky nozh (Finnish knife).
+The practicality of puukko is clearly seen in the widespread Russian use of the design, who call it the finka or finsky nozh (Finnish knife).
 It was closely associated with criminals, who favored the knife for its good handling and lethality.
 The catch?
-Said popularity was born long before the Winter war, in late 19th to early 20th century.
-After the WWII, though, the effectiveness of the puukko was considered in the design of the new army bayonet.
-And criminals still loved it and considered it their trademark weapon – especially since "finnish knives" were specifically named in the law about illegal edged weapons.
+Said popularity was born long before the Winter War, in the late 19th to early 20th century.
+After WWII, though, the effectiveness of the puukko was considered in the design of the new army bayonet.
+And criminals still loved it and considered it their trademark weapon – especially since "Finnish knives" were specifically named in the law about illegal edged weapons.
 To this day, if you can name a knife design that is universally known in Russia (such as Bowie knife is in US), it is the finka.

-Molotov Cocktail: While they were first used in the Spanish Civil War, it was the Finnish who turned the use of the Molotov Cocktails into an art.
-Since high-proof liquor was an excellent material for the Cocktails, a state brewery that produced 191-proof vodka became the main producer..
+Molotov Cocktail: While they were first used in the Spanish Civil War, the Finnish turned their use into an art.
+Since high-proof liquor was an excellent material for the Cocktails, a state brewery that produced 191-proof vodka became the main producer.